The rock ptarmigan is a plump chicken-like bird that is around 11-16 inches (28-41 cm) in length with a wingspan of 17–20 inches (43-51 cm).

 It has a square tail and a small black bill.
-It has feathered legs and toes that help it walk in the snow and help keep it warm.
+It has feathered legs and toes that help it walk in the snow, dig snow burrows, and help keep it warm.

-In summer, males have a whitish belly and wings and are speckled brown and gray on their backs.
-Females are speckled brown and gray.
-Males have a red comb over their eyes.
+In summer, males have whitish bellies and wings, with brown and gray speckles on their backs.
+Females are speckled brown and gray all over.
+Males also have a red comb above their eyes.

 In winter, the rock ptarmigan is all white, except for a black-tipped tail and a black line across its eyes.

 The rock ptarmigan lives on upland tundras.
-In the winter, it may move to forest edges and thickets.
+In winter, it may move to forest edges and thickets (areas dense or thick with bushes and trees).

 Adult rock ptarmigans eat a variety of plant parts, including berries, buds, and twigs.
 They may also eat some insects.